-Long-Short strategies are often used by alternative investment managers.
+Long-Short investment strategies are often used by alternative investment managers.
 Hedge funds are typically limited partnerships, comprised of high net-worth investors, created to maximize return.
 Canadian hedge funds are managed by designated individuals who invest across a diverse range of products, not limited to stocks and bonds.
 Usually working from a predetermined set of strategies and behaviors, a hedge fund manager may distribute funds across many asset classes that include stocks, derivatives, real estate, currencies while frequently utilizing substantial leverage for potential higher returns.

 Long-Short Investment Strategies